Zahraa-Najdi/Zahraa-Najdi/README.md

+# Software Engineer with a director's lens
-## Screenwriting code and directing it from script to screen.
+## Screenwriting code and directing it from script to screen

 <!--
 **Zahraa-Najdi/Zahraa-Najdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.